planetlabs/planetcoveragefinder/README.md

   -t, --min-cover INTEGER RANGE   Required coverage percentage.
 [1<=x<=100]
 ```

-If one or more `-m` parameters are used, then `pcf` will use the UDM file to calcualte the exact cloudiness and confidence score; if no `-m` parameters are provided, it will estimate cloudiness based on the scene-level metadata, with a confidence of 0.
+If one or more `-m` parameters are used, then `pcf` will use the Usable Data Mask (UDM) file to calcualte the exact cloudiness and confidence score; if no `-m` parameters are provided, it will estimate cloudiness based on the scene-level metadata, with a confidence of at least 0. `pcf` uses UDM version 2.1, and therefore does not accept `lighthaze` or `heavyhaze` as parameters.

 By default, images of all qualities will be considered, but images that were automatically assessed to be `test` quality will only be added to the coverage if there are no images of `standard` quality available.
 By setting `--image-quality` to `standard`, `test` images will be excluded, and by using `all`, the tool will not distinguish between different image qualities.